 Having a home inventory is very beneficial.
 An inventory should include all the personal items you own (or groups of items, like clothing) and their estimated prices.
 If you have receipts or detailed information, like serial numbers for appliances, you should also include those.
 An inventory comes in handy when you need to file a personal property claim.

 Some college students need rental insurance, but it depends on the situation.
 If you’re a dependent and your parents have home insurance, you may have coverage under their policy, even if you’re living somewhere else.
 However, you should verify with their home insurance agent whether or not their coverage extends to your off-campus rental.

 Is landlord insurance different from renters insurance?

 Landlord insurance and renters insurance are different.
-Landlord insurance covers damage to the physical structure of the building and common areas, as well as personal property left on-site for tenant use, like a lawn mower.
+Your landlord or property manager pays for landlord insurance, which covers damage to the physical structure of the building and common areas, as well as personal property left on-site for tenant use, like a lawn mower.
 It also includes liability insurance and loss of rental income.
-Renters insurance covers tenants’ belongings, tenants’ liability, and loss of use.
+Renters insurance, which you'll pay for as a tenant, covers tenants’ belongings, liability, and loss of use.

 Do landlords require renters insurance?

-Some landlords do require renters insurance as part of a lease agreement.
+Many landlords and property managers do require renters insurance as part of a lease agreement.
 Even if your landlord doesn't, renters insurance is still worth it.
 Remember that your landlord’s insurance doesn’t provide any coverage for your belongings, so you’d have to pay out of pocket to replace any damaged items after a covered loss, regardless of the cause.